 The Mid to Later Years of Servitude

 Indentured servitude came to an end around 1917 when the British government prohibited the transportation of debtors from India as servants.
-Many of the Chinese immigrants did not return to China because they were not entitled to a free return passage or any assistance.
+Many of the Chinese who were brought over did not return to China because they were not entitled to a free return passage or any assistance.
 They remained on the islands and slowly mainstreamed, breaking into the retail trade and owning small businesses.

 One important festival in Trinidad is a Chinese legacy.
 Double Ten Day is a national holiday on the tenth day of the tenth month, which is celebrated with the preparation of southern Chinese-style red meats from duck to shrimp.
 The holiday commemorates the Wuchang Uprising in China on October 10, 1911.
 This rebellion ended the Qing Dynasty rule and established the Republic of China.
 After the revolution, Chinese immigrants who were mostly merchants and traders came willingly to Trinidad and Tobago and the commemoration remains a part of the culture.